markallisongit/blog/content/posts/2022/protect-your-kids-online/index.md

 ## Using DNS to filter traffic

 There are many services that will use DNS to protect your home network, some free and some paid.
-I have for a long time used OpenDNS, but their service was taken over by Cisco Umbrella and which is paid.
-A couple of years ago [CloudFlare](https://www.cloudflare.com/) released the family version of their free, popular, ultra-fast `1.1.1.1` DNS service.
+I have for a long time used [OpenDNS](https://www.opendns.com/home-internet-security/), but their service was taken over by Cisco Umbrella and which is paid.
+A couple of years ago [CloudFlare](https://www.cloudflare.com/) released the family version of their free, popular, ultra-fast `1.1.1.1` DNS service, so this is what I use now.

 ## The easy solution

-To communicate online, a machine at home needs to be connected to the internet with its own IP address and it needs to know the IP address of at least one DNS server.

 Most computers in the home obtain an  IP address from the DHCP server built into the ISP-supplied modem/router.
 I strongly recommend splitting this out into a separate device so you can have more control.
 See the links above.

 ### Steps

-In the DHCP server settings set the DNS servers to `1.1.1.3` and `1.0.0.3`.
+In the DHCP server settings of your router set the DNS servers to `1.1.1.3` and `1.0.0.3`.
 IPv6 versions are `2606:4700:4700::1113`, `2606:4700:4700::1003`.
-You are using IPv6 right?
-When your kids' devices connect to the router they will be assigned the safer DNS servers.
+You are using IPv6 right? ;) When your kids' devices connect to the router they will be assigned the safer DNS servers.

 That's it.